avanishd-3/file-uploader/README.md

 Most of the components in src/components/ui are from [shadcn/ui](https://ui.shadcn.com/).

-The file dropzone, audio player, and video player are from [Dice UI](https://www.diceui.com/).
+The file dropzone, audio player, and video player were originally from [Dice UI](https://www.diceui.com/).
+The item preview component has been removed from the file drop zone (`src/components/ui/file-upload.tsx`)

-The code preview is from [Kibo UI](https://www.kibo-ui.com/components/code-block#installation).
+The code preview was originally from [Kibo UI](https://www.kibo-ui.com/components/code-block#installation), and now has an added download button component.

-The typewriter effect is from the [shadcn.io](https://www.shadcn.io/text/typing-text#api-reference).
+The typewriter effect is from [shadcn.io](https://www.shadcn.io/text/typing-text#api-reference).

 ### Parsing